Hifumi1337/Gotta-Catch-em-All-Room/README.md

 # Question 4 - LAST ONE!

-Let's go back to that home directory and see if we can find any login credentials for a second root user.
+Let's see if we can find any login credentials for a root user to gain access to our last root flag!

-Definitely a weird directory in '/Videos/'.
+Definitely a weird directory in '/Videos/' on the Pokemon user's system.

 **Absolute path: 'Gotta/Catch/Them/ALL!'**

-Hmm, this looks like a fake C++ file, maybe it has something in it!
+Hmm, this looks like a fake C++ file, maybe it has something in it?

-**cat Could_this_be_what_Im_looking_for?.cplusplus**
+Command: **cat Could_this_be_what_Im_looking_for?.cplusplus**

-There are the login credentials!
+There are the login credentials for a user.
+But does it give root access?

+It does!

-Time to become Ash Ketchum and gain root access (again) and the final flag.
+Time to become **Ash Ketchum** and gain root access and the final flag.

-Now we need to change the directory to 'home' (Can't use ~).
+After changing into the home directory of the root user, we'll see a file title **roots-pokemon.txt**.

 There it is!
 The final flag!